-Follow all physicians' instructions carefully; this is essential for the success of your outcome.
+Follow all physician instructions carefully; this is essential for the success of your outcome.
 It is important that the surgical incisions are not subjected to excessive force, swelling, abrasion, or motion during the time of healing.
 Personal and vocational activities need to be restricted.
 Protective dressings and drains should not be removed unless instructed to do so by your plastic surgeon.
 Successful post-operative function depends on both the surgery and subsequent care.
-Physical activities that increase your pulse or heart rate may cause bruising, swelling, fluid accumulation, and the need for return to surgery.
-It is important that you participate in follow-up care and return for aftercare to promote your recovery after surgery.
+Physical activities that increase your pulse or Page 6 of 10 heart rate may cause bruising, swelling, fluid accumulation, and the need for return to surgery.
+It is important that you participate in follow-up care, return for aftercare, and promote your recovery after surgery.